 SIDBI for startups

-SIDBI, India’s Small Industries Development Bank, has recognized the operational and financial issues that entrepreneurs face across the country.
-It has been working to assist affected firms by implementing a program called COVID-19 Startups Assistance Scheme (CSAS).
+SIDBI, India’s Small Industries Development Bank, has recognized the operational and financial issues entrepreneurs face across the country.
+It has been working to assist affected firms by implementing the COVID-19 Startups Assistance Scheme (CSAS) program.
 This program will help creative firms that have proved their ability to adjust to the economic effects of pandemics while also ensuring their employees’ safety and financial security.

 The CSAS program helps startups that will immediately benefit from the program.
 This program aims to give companies with immediate working money in the next 45 to 90 days.
 Startups can get a startup loan of up to Rs.
 2 Crores through this initiative.